-The controls on the AT2020 aren’t as easy to use as I would have liked, since you can’t really tell how much gain you dialed in by just looking at it, and this is something that the Samson G-Track Pro does offer.
+The controls on the AT2020 aren’t as easy to use as I would have liked, and this is something that the Samson G-Track Pro does offer.

 One thing I like about the AT2020 is that it’s a small and lightweight microphone, which makes it an excellent microphone for travelling and recording on the go.

 Just like all the Audio-Technica microphones, the AT2020+ is extremely well built.

 When holding it in my hand it doesn’t feel like a cheap product at all, quite the opposite actually.